rizitis/d2v/README.md

 ```
 python3 d2v.py /etc/systemd/system/some-service.service /path/ouput
 ```
-*2 files will be in the output, one is the SysVinit script and the other is an explanation file for manually setups if needed...
+*2 files will be in the output, one is the SysVinit script and the other is an explanation file.txt for manually setups if needed...
 Assume: groups ,dependencies, etc...*

 *You can see the simple and complex service files and check the ouput with the same name...*